astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 ---
 layout: post
-title: You should use containers on Lambda now  (with benchmarks)
+title: The case for containers on Lambda (with benchmarks)
 description: Lambda recently improved the cold start performance of container images by up to 15x, but this isn't the only reason you should use them.
 The tooling, ecosystem, and entire developer culture has moved to container images and you should too.
 categories: posts
-image: assets/images/lambda_layers/lambda_layers_title.png
+image: assets/images/lambda_containers/containers_on_lambda.png
 ---

 When AWS Lambda first introduced support for container-based functions, the initial reactions from the community were mostly negative.
 Lambda isn't meant to run large applications, it is meant to run small bits of code, scaled widely by executing many functions simultaneously.